RedPointGlobal/redpoint-rpi/docs/redpoint-ai.md

    Re-run Update AI Model whenever the attribute set changes.
 Each run recreates the index.
 4. In a basic selection rule, use the natural-language assist to generate criteria.

 > The RPI Integration API service must be running for this feature.
-It is part of the standard RPI deployment, and the chart configures it automatically when `redpointAI.enabled` is `true`, so no separate Integration API, OAuth, or external-application setup is required.
-The original v6.6 proof of concept needed those because it ran as an external application.
-See [Getting started with Resolution Levels](../deploy/redpoint-ai/Getting%20started%20with%20Resolution%20Levels.pdf) for related resolution-level concepts.

 </details>